Eperty123/RPCS3Updater/Readme.md

 # What is this?
 RPCS3Updater is a neat little launcher that automatically checks for new builds of RPCS3 and updates your current.
 (If desired.)
+It uses Github's API to fetch the builds catalogue.

 # Pre-requisits
 * RPCS3Updater requires .NET 4.7.2 installed on your computer to work.